What if I told you that you most likely have tons of messages you didn’t even know existed, stowed away in a little-known folder on Facebook?

 For those wondering, before Facebook launched Message Requests, there was a very similar feature named the Other Inbox though very few people were aware of it because Facebook did a lousy job communicating it to users.

 After Message Requests were introduced, Facebook simply migrated any unread messages in the Other Inbox to the Filtered section of Message Requests.
-But as spammy messages end up in Filtered Requests, too, small wonder users never find out about those past messages.
+But as spammy messages end up in a Spam folder, so it’s a small wonder users never find out about those past messages.

-How to see Filtered Requests on Messenger for iPhone and iPad
+How to see Message Requests on Messenger for iPhone and iPad

 1) Open Facebook Messenger on your iOS device.

-If you don’t have any Filtered Requests, you’ll only see regular Message Requests.
-If you want to see every message Facebook has filtered out on the grounds that they might be spam or you might not be interested in them, tap See Filtered Requests.
+If you want to see every message Facebook has filtered out on the grounds that they might be spam or you might not be interested in them, tap Spam.

 You can now browse the treasure trove of hidden messages spanning years.